ashismo/ashismo.github.com/_posts/codequality/2016-04-19-Jenkins-Java-Continuous-Integration.md

 ## Introduction

 Jenkins is an open source continuous integration tool written in Java.
 The project was formerly known as Hudson.
-Jenkins is a server-based system running in application server/web container like Apache Tomcat.
+Jenkins is a java based tool so it runs into server/web container like Apache Tomcat.
 It supports Software Configuration Management(SCM) tools including AccuRev, CVS, Subversion, Git, Mercurial, Perforce, Clearcase and RTC.

+* Jenkins works with other tools (Maven, Sonar, JaCoCo, SVN, Selenium) to continuously integrate and deliver code.
+* Code builds are performed on a triggering events.
+* Jenkins uses pipeline to break down into smaller manageable piece which are configurable by the build manager.
+*
 ## Important Terminologies

 SL NO | Terminology | Description